micheleangioni/multi-language/README.md

 Add the following service service providers under the providers array in your app.php configuration file

-    'MicheleAngioni\MultiLanguage\LanguageManagerServiceProvider',
+    'MicheleAngioni\MultiLanguage\MultiLanguageServiceProvider',
-    'MicheleAngioni\MultiLanguage\LanguageManagerBindServiceProvider'
+    'MicheleAngioni\MultiLanguage\MultiLanguageBindServiceProvider'

-Multi Language can be highly customized by publishing the configuration file through the artisan command `php artisan config:publish angioni/multi-language`.
+Multi Language can be highly customized by publishing the configuration file through the artisan command `php artisan config:publish michele-angioni/multi-language`.

-You can than edit the config.php file in your `app/config/packages/angioni/multi-language` directory to customize the support behaviour:
+You can than edit the config.php file in your `app/config/packages/michele-angioni/multi-language` directory to customize the support behaviour:

 - allowed_languages : it is the number of allowed languages.
 It can be used to prevent the creation of new supported languages
 - allowed_nested_arrays : maximum number of nested arrays allowed in lang files